 But what about the counterfeit issue?
 An agile PLM solution gives CPG companies a greater level of control over new product launches.
 Once products are entered into the PLM software, retailers and suppliers gain complete visibility into the location of that particular product.
-So they can focus on capitalizing on sales, rather than cannibalizing their business with counterfeits.
+Surefront offers an agile PLM as part of our triad of functionalities.
+So retail teams can focus on capitalizing on sales, rather than cannibalizing their business with counterfeits.

-The right retail PLM can also help CPG companies communicate about where and when counterfeits are identified.
+The right unified retail PLM, CRM and PIM platform can also help CPG companies communicate about where and when counterfeits are identified.
 So they can take swift action to eradicate counterfeits from online marketplaces.
 Customers get safe and authentic products; suppliers and retailers can respond immediately when something is amiss.

-Surefront’s agile PLM is the answer to the product transparency problem that’s plaguing modern CPG brands.
-And Surefront is the only product lifecycle management solution on the market that lets suppliers and retailers interface with external suppliers.
+Surefront is the answer to the product transparency problem that’s plaguing modern CPG brands.
+And Surefront is the only retail software solution on the market that lets suppliers and retailers interface with external suppliers.